 After that messy operation I took, with the dinghy, the trash to a bin ashore.
 The outboard did not start right away but after a few attempts it did and it did not stall.

 Back on Thetis I checked the weather forecasts.
 They called for north winds of force 4-5 for today and 2-3 for tomorrow.
-No south winds were predicted for as far as these forecast go into the future.
+No south winds were predicted for as far as these forecast went into the future.

 I put up the tent and then started the engine.
 I ran it for about one hour charging the batteries and operating the water-maker but most importantly checking the engine cooling system.
 There was plenty of water at the exhaust and the engine temperature was normal.